biglovisa/creact/README.md

     this.setState({skills: skills})
   }
 ```
-Essentially the first two lines of the code above are setting the skills variable to be either `this.state.allSkills` when the value passed in equals 'all' or filter the AllSkills list to the specific value passed in when it is different from all (in this case, 'bad', 'halfbad', or 'fantastic').
+Essentially the first two lines of the code above are setting the skills variable.
+If the value passed in is 'all', skills will be set to `this.state.allSkills`.
+Otherwise we will filter the `this.state.allSkills` property based on the value from the select input.
 The last line of the code `this.setState({skills: skills}` sets the state of the Body component to equal the skills variable.
 Whenever we call `setState` the render function is invoked and the component is rendered to the page based on its new state.

+Try it out for yourself and you should be able to filter the skills on the page!

 ### 13. You are awesome
 ---